Key Facts

 PID usually begins with an infection of the vagina and cervix (the opening to the uterus), caused by an STI such as gonorrhea or chlamydia.
 If the infections of the vagina and cervix aren’t treated with antibiotics, they can spread to the endometrium (lining of the uterus), and then to the fallopian tubes, ovaries, and abdomen.

-PID rarely occurs after having certain surgical procedures, such as an abortion, or after treatment for an abnormal Pap test.
+PID rarely occurs after having certain surgical procedures, such as an abortion or after an IUD insertion.
 Other factors that put you at risk include: if you have a sexually transmitted infection and do not get treated, have sex with a partner who is having unprotected sex with other people, if you’ve had PID before or if you douche while you have a STI.

 What are the symptoms of PID?